Elder453/SNDS425-capstone/README.md

 	**Note: All scripts must be executed in the order presented in Main.R.
 The scripts are not self-contained.**

 2. Run the JavaScript Script on Google Earth Engine The `Analysis-CARTI.js` script is standalone and designed to run on Google Earth Engine (GEE).
 The steps are explained in the file.
+The Google Earth Engine version can be found [here](https://code.earthengine.google.com/c3ff3c14701654ffd166e70e189f8ee6).

 ## Scripts Description